juju/docs/src/en/help-oracle.md

 `IP Exchanges` from the menu on the left.

 Click on the `Create IP Exchange` button.
-In the pane that appears, enter a name for the exchange, and optionally, a description and tag(s).
+In the pane that appears, enter a name for the exchange, and optionally, a description and one or more tags.

 The new exchange will now be listed.

 We now need to add a new network to use this exchange.
 Select the `IP Networks` page from the menu on the left and click on `Create IP Network` to open the new network details panel.

 ![Add an IP Network](../media/oracle_create-ip-network.png)

-Enter a name, a CIDR address for the `IP Address Prefix` and optional description with tag(s).
+Enter a name, a CIDR formatted address for the `IP Address Prefix`, and an optional description with one or more tags.
 Use the `IP Exchange` drop-down menu to select the exchange created previously and click on `Create`.

 A few moments later, the new network will be listed.